 - approve your proposal as part of the routing process

 Your advisor can also provide insight about the funder and the content of your application package.
-Ideally, your preparations should include input from both your advisor and our external funding coordinator.
+Ideally, your preparations should include input from both your advisor and our external funding coordinators.

 Step 5: Consult

-Once you have completed the previous steps, you are ready to consult with our external funding coordinator!
-During the appointment, our coordinator will:
+Once you have completed the previous steps, you are ready to consult with our external funding coordinators!
+During the appointment, they will:

 - review the application guidelines with you